jsdclxvi/Reforestation/README.md

-## Did you know that protons have mass?
-I didn't even know they were catholic.
+## Did you hear about the scientist who was lab partners with a pot of boiling water?
+He had a very esteemed colleague.